Learning Is Power

 Introduction

 GPCR aggregation on the cell surface and internalization via clathrin-coated pits to intracellular compartments (Figure 1) is a universal mechanism for modulating and tuning of the response to the agonist1,2.
-In many GPCRs, engagement with β−arrestins precedes internalization and initiates further signaling cascades through ERK and other kinases.
+In many GPCRs, engagement with β−arrestins precedes the internalization receptor process and initiates further signaling cascades through ERK and other kinases.
 Because the receptor is no longer available for binding, internalization leads to “desensitization,” a decrease in receptor response even in the presence of elevated concentrations of the agonist.
 Although the majority of GPCRs are internalized through β−arrestin-mediated pathways, some can be internalized via β−arrestin-independent mechanisms.
-Internalization is therefore a key mechanism in modulating and directing GPCR response as well as an important consideration in the design of drugs which target this class.
+The internalization of receptors is, therefore, a key mechanism in modulating and directing GPCR response as well as an important consideration in the design of drugs which target this class.

 However, these downstream signaling based HTS assays fail to measure receptor internalization through endocytosis and recycling to the cell surface over time (Figure 1).
 This signifies as a universal feature of GPCRs after its activation regardless of its ligands being known.